Hiking at Roan Mountain

 Thirty AAA cabins are situated in the woods of Roan Mountain State Park.
 Each cabin has a front porch with rocking chairs, fully outfitted kitchen, full bath with tub/shower, wood burning stove and gas/electric heat.
 Firewood, bedding and towels are provided by the park.

-There are a variety of (good) ways to get to Roan Mountain.
+While it is pretty far from any major towns, there are a variety of (good) ways to get to Roan Mountain.
 Carvers Gap is located where NC Hwy.
 261 and TN Hwy.
 143 join on the NC/TN state line.
 Please use a map!

-Straighter Route: This route is longer, but if you easily get car sick, this is the way you'll need to go.
+Straighter Route: This route is longer, but if you or your passengers easily get car sick, this is the way you'll need to go.
 From I-240 in Asheville, follow I-26 west to Johnson City, Tennessee (about 50 miles).
 Take Exit 31 to Elizabethton - US 321.
 Follow US 321 to US 19E in Elizabethton.
 Turn right; follow US 19E for 17 miles to the town of Roan Mountain.
 Turn right on Tennessee State Road 143, following the signs for Roan Mountain State Park.
 Proceed through the park and up the mountain to Carvers Gap on the NC state line.

 Scenic Route: This route is shorter, but much curvier with more intersections.
 But it also offers the chance to explore the NC mountain countryside and the charming, artistic towns of Bakersville and others along the way.
 From I-240, Follow I-26 west 18 miles to exit 9 for US Hwy.
-19. Take US 19 north for just over 17 1/2 miles (this is under construction to become a 4-lane highway) and turn left on NC Hwy.
+19. Take US 19 north for just over 17 1/2 miles and turn left on NC Hwy.
 197 north.
 Follow NC 197 north for just over 11 miles.
 There are several turns along the way; follow the signs to stay on 197.
 197 will join NC Hwy.
 226; turn left onto 226 north and go 3 miles to Fork Mountain Road.
 (Continue straight on 226 north when 197 splits back off to the right).
 Turn right on Fork Mountain Road and go 4.2 miles to NC Hwy.
 261 north.
 Turn left; it is 9.2 miles up the mountain to Carvers Gap on the TN state line.

 Follow NC Hwy.
 105 S to the intersection with NC 184.
 Turn right; proceed through Banner Elk on NC 184 to the intersection with NC 194.
 Turn left; follow NC 194 for about 6 miles to US-19E.
 Turn right; follow this to the town of Roan Mountain across the Tennessee state line.
 Turn left on Tennessee State Road 143, following the signs for Roan Mountain State Park.
 Proceed through the park and up the mountain to Carvers Gap on the NC state line.